 Many people in the world of personal finance make it very clear that all debt is bad debt, with very few exceptions.

 However, your debt is not you.
 And you are not your debt.
 In other words, you are not bad because you have debt.

 Debt is a function of the decisions that you’ve made around spending and saving.
 And those, in turn, are issues that you can improve with support.
 Suicide over debt is a permanent solution to what is likely a temporary problem.

 Speak to an Expert Today About Managing Your Debt — Start With a Free Consultation >>

 3. Choose Life — Always

 It can be debilitating to feel that we can never get past our financial hurdles.
-But ultimately, the debt can wait.
-So if you’re unable to move forward, let it wait.
-But if you must, sell your car and downsize into a smaller living place, do so.
+But remember, your debt can wait.
+So if you’re unable to move forward, let it wait while you refocus your efforts in saving money and reducing your living expenses.

-Debt is not a death sentence.
-Suicide is a permanent solution to a temporary problem, no matter how overwhelming or embarrassing it may feel.
-Finding solutions and staying alive is much more rewarding!
+Always remember that debt is not a death sentence, and that suicide is a permanent solution to a temporary problem, no matter how overwhelming or embarrassing it may feel.
+Finding solutions and staying alive is, in the end, a much greater reward.